SPRING DEVELOPMENTAL LEAGUE

 We keep the games fast paced and engaging by encouraging hustle, focusing on the mental aspects of the game, and ensuring that lots of strikes are thrown.
 There is always a senior coach in the middle of the field umpiring, teaching, and attending to the pace of play.
 Other coaches man each dugout where they work with their team to review previous plays, at bats, and to make sure that their team is aware of whose turn is coming up in the order and each ballplayer's upcoming defensive assignment.

 In the Spring, as sunset creeps later into the evening, we are able to practice with each age group one evening a week.
-In practice, ballplayers are grouped with kids their own age as they go through a variety of stations designed to improve a variety of skills and techniques.
+Practices will be on Monday and Wednesday evenings.
+In practice, ballplayers are grouped with kids their own age as they go through a variety of stations designed to improve hitting, throwing, and defensive skills and techniques.
 We believe that by keeping the groups small and the rotations short ballplayers are able to learn a great deal, stay focused, and have fun.
 While the skills and drills are often repeated, coaches are able to modify their stations as the ballplayers learn or to match different abilities.